Dr Teodóra Szőcs

-Vice President - Finance and Membership, Hungary
+Vice President - Finance and Membership

-As Vice President for Finance and Membership, Teodóra will work to support the continued development of IAH.
-She sees one of the main challenges in growing the membership from its current global level of about 4100 members.
-Not only must current members be encouraged to continue with the organisation but new members must be recruited from industry and academia.
-This requires promoting the value of IAH as the key international hydrogeological organisation for sharing state of the art fundamental research results as well as disseminating information on all aspects of hydrogeology to a wider audience.
+Since being elected Vice President (Finance & Membership) of IAH, I have worked with the Executive, Council, Secretariat and with National Chapters to support the continued development of IAH.
+There has been a steady growth in IAH membership by about 7% since 2016, to more than 4400 members.
+However I see one of the main challenges is growing the membership to achieve the goals of Forward Look.
+Not only should current members be encouraged to renew their IAH membership, but new members must be recruited from industry and academia.
+Achieving this requires promoting IAH as the key international hydrogeological organisation for sharing state of the art fundamental and applied research results and disseminating information on all aspects of hydrogeology to a wider audience.

 I have been working with Executive, Council and Secretariat members to ensure a stable financial background for IAH, which has resulted in a positive balance between the incoming resources and the resources used for the last two financial years (2017 and 2018).
 However new income streams are needed, diversifying sources of income for IAH in order to support the growth of IAH, so developing these will be important.
 We are living in a changing world where several new challenges might rise, like those caused by to Brexit or global pandemics.
 I will pay special attention to follow these and come up with realistic proposals to adapt to any new circumstances as needed.
 I will also maintain a critical overview of IAH corporate finances.